eMoflon/cmoflon/README.md

 ## cMoflon user setup
 If you want to run the generated code in the testbed, follow the steps in the *Complete walkthrough* section.
+This version of cMoflon has been tested with Eclipse Oxygen and eMoflon 3.4.0 and Enterprise Architect 12

 1. **Install Eclipse with Modeling Components Oxygen (or newer)**
    * All Eclipse packages are available here: https://eclipse.org/downloads/